shubham12412/distributed-system-concepts/problem-to-solution.md

 MongoDB also provides auto-sharding capabilities to manage failover and node balancing.
 That many non-relational databases offer this automatically and out of the box is very handy; creating and maintaining custom data shards by hand is a wicked proposition.
 It’s good to understand sharding in terms of data architecture in general, but especially in terms of Cassandra more specifically, as it can take an approach similar to key-based sharding to distribute data across nodes, but does so automatically.

 -------------------------------------------------------------------------------------------------------------------
+4.

+Web Scale

+In summary, relational databases are very good at solving certain data storage problems, but because of their focus, they also can create problems of their own when it’s time to scale.
+Then, you often need to find a way to get rid of your joins, which means denormalizing the data, which means maintaining multiple copies of data and seriously disrupting your design, both in the database and in your application.
+Further, you almost certainly need to find a way around distributed transactions, which will quickly become a bottleneck.
+These compensatory actions are not directly supported in any but the most expensive RDBMSs.
+And even if you can write such a huge check, you still need to carefully choose partitioning keys to the point where you can never entirely ignore the limitation.